0

 Teaching Faculty

-* The final tutor is subject to the official arrangement of Summer School at UCL.
+* The final teaching faculty is subject to the official arrangement of Summer School at UCL.

 Academic Structure